smogon/damage-calc/README.md

 <script src="https://unpkg.com/@smogon/calc"></script>
 ```

-*In this example, the `@smogon/calc/data` code is included as well to fufill the the calc's data
+*In this example, the `@smogon/calc/data` code is included as well to fulfill the calc's data
 layer requirement.
 Alternatively, a more fully-featured data layer such as [`@pkmn/data`][9] may
 be used instead, see below.*

 ### Usage

 `@smogon/calc` exports all of the data types required to perform a calculation.
 The `calculate`
-methods requires:
+methods require:

-- a `Generation` which contains information about which damage formula mechanics to apply and where
+- a `Generation` that contains information about which damage formula mechanics to apply and where
-  all of data about the generation can be found.
+  all of the data about the generation can be found.
 - attacker and defender `Pokemon` (note: only relevant attributes are required, everything else
   should have sensible defaults).
 The `Pokemon` constructor also requires a `Generation` to provide
   the Pokémon's data for the generation.